apache/couchdb/share/doc/src/intro/api.rst

 The Core API
 ============

-This chapter explores the CouchDB in minute detail.
+This document explores the CouchDB in minute detail.
 It shows all the nitty-gritty and clever bits.
 We show you best practices and guide you around common pitfalls.

-We start out by revisiting the basic operations we ran in the last chapter, looking behind the scenes.
+We start out by revisiting the basic operations we ran in the previous document :ref:`intro/tour`, looking behind the scenes.
 We also show what Futon needs to do behind its user interface to give us the nice features we saw earlier.

-This chapter is both an introduction to the core CouchDB API as well as a reference.
-If you can't remember how to run a particular request or why some parameters are needed, you can always come back here and look things up (we are probably the heaviest users of this chapter).
+This document is both an introduction to the core CouchDB API as well as a reference.
+If you can't remember how to run a particular request or why some parameters are needed, you can always come back here and look things up (we are probably the heaviest users of this document).

 While explaining the API bits and pieces, we sometimes need to take a larger detour to explain the reasoning for a particular request.
 This is a good